JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-07-27-Airbnb-style-guide-chapter-1.md

 console.log(foo, bar); // => 1, 9
 ```

-On the other hand if the first variable was an **array** and I set my second variable equal to the first, JavaScript doesn't make a copy of the array.
+On the other hand if the first variable was an **array**, a complex type, and I set my second variable equal to the first, JavaScript doesn't make a copy of the array.
 Instead it uses a **pointer** as we discussed earlier to point to the place in **memory** that the array exists in.
 Now if I change the value in one of the variables, since they are both looking at the same place in memory, they both will have their values changed.

 ```javascript
 const foo = [1, 2];